y10k/rims/README.md

   is interpreted as a relative path from a parent directory of config.yml file.</dd>

+  <dt>log_stdout</dt>
+  <dd>This parameter describes a severity level of logging messages
+  that is written to standard output.
+See description of Logger class for more detail of logging.
+This parameter is one value selected from DEBUG, INFO, WARN, ERROR or FATAL.
+If QUIET value is chosen, standard output logging is disabled.
+Default is INFO.
+The danger is that password may be embedded in message on user authentication in DEBUG logging level.</dd>

   <dt>log_file</dt>
   <dd>This parameter describes a path of log file.
 Default is
   "imap.log" under the base_dir.
 Explicit description of this